spikex/rails-on-docker/README.md

 Compose files for any services you need.
 For example, if you will be using PostgreSQL, copy _docker-compose-postgres.yml_.

+Note: **Newer versions of Rails generate a production _Dockerfile_**, if you have one, move it to _Dockerfile.production_ first.
+Obviously, if you're using that _Dockerfile_ to deploy, you'll need to make some changes.

 ```
 cp Dockerfile docker-compose.yml docker-compose-postgres.yml /path/to/my/project
 ```